Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis

 \begin{definition} Let $G = (V, E)$ be a graph with $|V| = \{v_{0},...,v_{n-1}\}$ and $|E| = \{e_{0},...,e_{m-1}\}$.
 The (vertex-edge) \textit{unoriented incidence matrix} of $G$ is the $n \times m$ matrix $B = B(G) = (b_{ij})$ whose entries are given by

 If $G$ is a directed graph, the entries $b_{ij}$ of its (vertex-arc) \textit{oriented incidence matrix} are given by

 \end{definition}

-We can associate an oriented incidence matrix (\ref{eq:OIM}) to an undirected graph by considering arbitrary directions on its edges.
-The following proposition shows how to obtain the number of walks of certain size between two vertices in an undirected or directed graph from the powers of its adjacency matrix.
+We can associate an oriented incidence matrix (\ref{eq:OIM}) with an undirected graph by considering arbitrary directions on its edges.
+The following proposition shows how to obtain the number of walks of a certain size between two vertices in an undirected or directed graph from the powers of its adjacency matrix.

 \begin{proposition} \textit{Let $G = (V,E)$ be a graph.
 For a non-negative integer $k$, the $(i,j)$-entries of the $k$-th power of its adjacency matrix, $A^{k}$, is equal to the number of $(v_{i}, v_{j})$-walks of length $k$ in $G$, $v_{i}, v_{j} \in V$.
 Analogously, if $G$ is a digraph, the $(i,j)$-entries of $A^{k}$ is the number of directed $(v_{i}, v_{j})$-walks of length $k$ in the digraph.} \end{proposition}